Julianne Hough Leaves Billboard Music Awards Injured After Being Hit By Paula Abdul’s Flying Hat

 In the caption, she assured fans that there were no hard feelings.

-“The result of the honor of being hit in the neck by @PaulaAbdul’s flying hat!,” she wrote.
+“The result of the honor of being hit in the neck by @PaulaAbdul’s flying hat!” she wrote.
 “Love you, babe!!!”

 Abdul quickly responded to Hough’s message, according to People.